About Wide Format Plotters & Scanners

 - Textile (fabric), signage, and high-end graphics; these plotters utilize mostly (non-water-based) more expensive ink that may require special handling.

 Laser plotters are primarily utilized to also print Architectural & Engineering plans.
-This technology is typically more expensive and usually requires preventative maintenance.
+While choosing the right large format plotter, keep in mind that this technology is typically more expensive and usually requires preventative maintenance.
 So, generally a higher cost of ownership for lower volume users.
 This technology is typically less expensive to operate in high volume environments, like “blueprint” shops.

-- When you speak with one of our Experts about a Plotter, you’ll be asked a variety of questions to narrow down all of the available options.
+- When you speak with one of our Experts about choosing the right large format plotter, you’ll be asked a variety of questions to narrow down all of the available options.

-What to look for in a Plotter?
+What should you look for when choosing the right large format plotter?
 It essentially comes down to 9 questions…

 1) Size; 24″, 36″, 42″, 44″, or 60″ wide?